FbF/Laravel-Jobs/README.md

 ## Comes with a

-* Migration for creating the fbf_jobs table
+* Migration for creating the fbf_jobs table (N.B.
+The search function makes use of MySQL Full Text search, so the engine is set to MyISAM)
 * Model, controller and views (main view and partials)
 * Built in configurable routes
 * Faker seed to seed your database with loads of good test data